Featured in...

 In partnership with Age Partnership.

-How much interest do you pay back on equity release?
+How much interest do you pay back?

 I’ve highlighted the significant interest rates associated with equity release before.
 The more you borrow, the higher these rates become.
 This can limit the benefits you get from the equity release.